 The timing and order of events is important in a hole punch.
 The recommended process is:

-1. The matchmaker server finds a client and server machine.
-It picks two port numbers, and exchanges the hosting client IP and port with the non-hosting client, and the non-hosting client IP + port with the hosting client.
+2. The matchmaker server selects a client and a server machine.
+It picks two port numbers by random number, and exchanges the hosting client IP and port with the non-hosting client, and the non-hosting client IP + port with the hosting client.

-Hereafter, the hosting client will be called a client, the non-hosting will be called server.
+Hereafter, the hosting client will be called "client", the non-hosting will be called "server".

-2. The server performs a hole punch connection to the client on the client's IP + port, punching from the server local port.
+3. The server performs a hole punch connection to the client on the client's IP + port, punching from the pre-arranged server local port.

 Here is a rough example showing both sides of the process:

-Server immediately hole punches to client.
-After half a second, server hosts on same port.
-Client waits 3 seconds, sets local port, then connects normally.
+Server regular hosts on port 6121.
+Matchmaker exchanges IPs and random ports.
+Server immediately hole punches to client on the random port.
+Client waits 1 second, sets local port, then connects normally.

 Other things not handled in this example: